Frederick Henry Handcock: South Australian pioneer

 Handcock was the original grantee of Adelaide Town Acre 629 on the southern side of Gilbert Street.
 Quickly recognised as a leading citizen of the new colony, although never holding public office, in December 1837 Handcock participated in the expedition of Colonel Light that discovered and named the Barossa Range, ergo the Barossa Valley.
 A few weeks later, on 1 and 2 January 1838, Handcock's brown mare Taglioni raced at the first horse racing event held in South Australia.

-In early 1838, in partnership with James Fisher, son of J.H.
-Fisher, Handcock established one of the earliest sheep runs outside Adelaide, known as Fisher and Handcock's Station, on the Little Para River near its junction with Gould Creek.
+In early 1838, in partnership with James Fisher, son of James Hurtle Fisher, Handcock established one of the earliest sheep runs outside Adelaide, known as Fisher and Handcock's Station, on the Little Para River near its junction with Gould Creek.
 In January 1839 Colonel Light painted a watercolour of their rustic homestead, now in the collection of the Art Gallery of South Australia, titled Fisher & Handcocks Station.
 Hancock Hill near Yatala Vale bears Handcock's name from this time (although misspelt).